 The Architectural Design of Android

-On the top Linux kernel, you will find a set of libraries on the Android which includes source web browser such as WebKit, library libc.
+On the top Linux kernel, you will find a set of libraries on Android which includes source web browsers such as WebKit, and library libc.
 The libraries are used to play and record audio and videos.
-The SQLite is a database which is useful for storage and sharing of application data.
+SQLite is a database that is useful for the storage and sharing of application data.
 The SSL libraries are responsible for internet security etc.

 Features of Android